 But when it comes to developing skills and having the REAL fun basketball offers as a game, you need the ball itself in your hands.
 You need to practice navigating it around the court and sinking it through the hoop.

 The Benefits Of Brain Games Do Not Last

 First off, have you looked into any of the studies to which many of these software companies refer?
 Chances are you won’t even find any because they often don’t exist.
 This was the finding of one major FTC case that led to a $2 million lawsuit again sellers of a popular brain training program.

 This lack of necessity for the “skills” supposedly developed by brain games again brings us to one important fact.
-To get long lasting effects, we need to link the brain games we play with the information we want to get better at handling.
+To get long lasting effects, we need more than games.
+We need to link the brain games we play with the information we want to get better at handling.